pnxtech/hydra-logging-svcs/README.md

 # hydra-logging-svcs
 Hydra Logging Service

-A logging service for Hydra-enabled services.
+A logging service for Hydra-enabled services which use the [hydra-plugin-hls](https://github.com/cjus/hydra-plugin-hls) module.

 ## Logging to terminal